LauraWartschinski/KindleScrape/README.md

 * Keywords under which it was found
 * URL (contains ASIN)

+*Obviously, this script is not useful for commercial applications.
+It is developed for private use, mostly to help an author with their market research - e.g. to see what kind of books sell well on the Amazon Kindle store.
+It delivers the same information one could get by using a pen, a notepad and some time for browsing the store, just in a more convenient way.*

 ## How to install

 Install python 2.7 on your computer.
 Make sure you have a network connection.
 Run the scripts: first scrape.py, afterwards if desired verify.py.